4 strategies to pay off credit card debt faster

 Tap into your home equity

 If you have equity in your home, you may be able to use it to pay down card debt.
 A home equity line of credit may offer a lower rate than what your cards charge.
-Be aware that closing costs often apply, but an extra benefit is that home equity interest payments are often tax-deductible.
+Be aware that closing costs often apply.

 If you do consolidate, keep in mind that it’s important to control your spending to avoid racking up new debt on top of the debt you’ve just consolidated.